-- One personal secretary each to the Mayor, the Director of Finance, the Director of Safety and Service, and the Director of Utilities; provided, however, that it shall be necessary for such positions to have been created by Council.
+- One administrative assistant each to the Mayor, the Director of Finance, the Director of Safety and Service, Director of Utilities and the Human Resources Manager; provided, however, that it shall be necessary for such positions to have been created by Council.

 - In the creation of new positions within the City government, the Council shall determine whether such office or position is to be in the classified or unclassified service.

 Section 5.02 - Civil Service Commission: Powers and Duties